What we do

 Experience tells us that we need to take the long view and invest in children so they can thrive now and in the future.

 In 2018 we introduced our new Reading for Life (RFL) program.
-We're continuing with our flagship E-reading program but over time we are going to dedicate more resources and effort to sustained support to those students that have thrived and made an outstanding improvement to their reading ability through our E-reading program.
+We're continuing with our flagship E-reading program, but over time we are going to dedicate more resources and effort to support to those students who have thrived and made an outstanding improvement through our E-Reading Program.

 danielbilling-99-1cb3c